Why Your Location Pages Don’t Rank (And How to Fix Them)

 Example of a website with Schema Markup implemented

-Schema markup is a helpful tool that gives search engines extra details about your content.
-Adding schema for things like your address, phone number, business hours, or customer reviews can make your search results look better and might help improve your rankings.
+Schema markup is basically a way to give search engines more info about what’s on your site.
+Kind of like extra notes so they actually “get” your content.
+When you add schema for things like your address, phone number, business hours, or customer reviews, it can make your search results look nicer and more detailed.
+And yeah, it might also help your rankings a bit too, which is pretty good.

-Finally, make sure to add relevant external and internal links on your location pages.
-These links help users find their way around and boost SEO by showing search engines how your website is organized.
-Every link should have a clear purpose and add value to your content.
+Finally, you should remember to add relevant external links and internal links on your location pages.
+These links basically help people move around your site easier, and they also boost SEO because they show search engines how your website is set up.
+Try to make sure every link actually has a clear reason to be there and really adds something useful to your content, not just there for no reason.

 Location Pages for Single-Location vs. Multi-Location Businesses